 | Cryptography Policy (A.5.31) | ✓ Implemented | Data encrypted at rest (AES-256) and in transit (TLS 1.3 minimum).
 Key management policy established. |

-| Physical Security (A.7.1–7.13) | ✓ Implemented | Hosted on AWS infrastructure with ISO 27001-certified data centers.
-Physical controls managed by AWS. |
+| Physical Security (A.7.1–7.13) | ✓ Implemented | Hosted on U.S.-based cloud infrastructure (GCP for compute, AWS US East 1 for data storage) with ISO 27001-certified data centers.
+Physical controls managed by the respective cloud providers. |

 | Secure Development (A.8.25–8.31) | ✓ Implemented | SDLC security requirements.
 Mandatory code review.
 OWASP Top 10 addressed.
 Automated vulnerability scanning. |